I'm happy to have a few girlfriends who say yes to adventures most won't consider.…

 Leigh and I were greeted at Mer Bleue by the very keen, engaging and knowledgeable Owen Clarkin, Chair of the Conservation Committee of the Ottawa Field Naturalists Club.

-We ambled a short distance from the parking lot onto the boardwalk and the feeling of peace and calmness soon was over us.
+After our greeting, we ambled a short distance from the parking lot onto the boardwalk and the feeling of peace and calmness soon was over us.
 Nature does that to you.
 Looking over a sea of green Owen, a specialist in shrubs and trees, starts pointing out the truly amazing diversity of bog thriving plants.

 But some of the residents are unwelcome invaders including enemy number one; purple loosestrife.
 Although attractive it lacks natural controls so “we” have imported a beetle that selectively eats it.
 Let’s hope this is a well thought out idea.

 What happens when you add a mile of ice

 So Mer Bleue is a bog; unusual in that water flows out of the bog but other than the runoff from the immediate side hills no water flows into it.
 So how does that happen?
 Well first you add at least vertical mile of ice like we had in the last ice age which actually sinks the earth’s crust about 175 metres.
 Then you melt it, (not the crust – the ice) say about 9,000 years ago and have torrents of meltwater rushing to sea in an earlier version of the Ottawa River…

 Just a second, Owen is pointing out a red pine; surprisingly a recently discovered species in this area.
 We listen and look spotting Labrador tea, some serviceberry and several “ain’t never seen that befores”.
 We amble and continue the “what’s this?” series of questions.